 Lab-grown diamonds - diamonds that have the exact physical properties and make-up as a natural diamond, but have been created in a lab that mimics the conditions underneath the mantle of the earth.

-Old European cut - a type of diamond cut similar to the Old Mine cut and its vintage feel, but developed slightly after and more rounded than the Old Mine cut.
+Old European cut - a type of diamond cut similar to the Old Mine cut and its vintage feel, but developed slightly after, and more rounded than, the Old Mine cut.

 Pave - a type of diamond setting that involves placing several small diamonds in a close-knit pattern where the surface of the metal is not visible.

-Rose cut - one of the oldest forms of diamond cut, characterized by its absence of a pavillion and consequently flatter shape.
+Rose cut - one of the oldest forms of diamond cut, characterized by its absence of a pavilion and consequently flatter shape.
 This form of cut creates a warming and subtle glow rather than an intense sparkle.

 Rough diamond - a diamond that has been mined but has not yet been cut, faceted, and polished by a diamantaire.

 Shape - the form of a diamond (different to the cut of a diamond, which focuses on the depth and reflective properties of a diamond).
 Popular shapes include round, cushion, princess, and pear shapes.